 “Tell me about a time you failed?” asked you a recruiter once.
 This is one of the most important questions.
 It will determine whether you will get the dream job or lose your chance right now.

 Your answers will tell the Recruiter whether you can face challenges and grow or you’re blaming everyone besides you.

 It’s challenging to tell more about your mistakes or failures.
 But these questions are often necessary.
 The Hiring Manager wants to know whether you can recognize your flaws and take responsibility for your actions, even if you failed.
 This also tells how much of a risky player you are, and how you bounce back from an unpleasant situation.

 Stay with us as we’ll share some tricks and tips about how to give a complete answer to this question while increasing your chances of getting hired.

-Don’t forget that if you want to try answering this question, or other rather tricky ones, and getting feedback from our top career counselors, Enhancv Executive is just for you.
+Don’t forget that if you want to try answering this question, or other rather tricky ones, and getting feedback from our top career counselors, Enhancv Career Counseling service is just for you.

 No, the Recruiter is not the bad cop when asking this particular question and for sure is not searching for a reason to decline you as a candidate.